User Defined Conversions in C++

 }

 This can often be undesirable.
-Did the developer really intend to create a Vector on the highlighted line, or are they just misunderstanding the Move function?
+Did the developer intend to create a Vector on the highlighted line, or are they just misunderstanding the Move function?
 If the misunderstanding is the most likely explanation, we'd rather have the compiler throw an error here.

 Worse, the implicit conversion can be done through an intermediate type.
 This will also compile without error or warning: